|

 Five Feng Shui Tips for Home Offices

-Feng Shui--said "feng shway"--is the Chinese art of design and placement.
-It literally means "wind and water," and refers to the principles of flow and easy movement in both indoor and outdoor places.
+Feng Shui--said "feng shway"--is Chinese art of design and placement.
+It literally means "wind and water," and refers to principles of flow and easy movement in both indoor and outdoor places.

 Here are five fast Feng Shui tips to improve your home office.